smmariquit/portfolio-gallery/README.md

 # Portfolio Gallery

-> _**For developers, by developers.
-Showcase your work with style⚡**_
+> _**For developers, by developer.
+Portfolio that slaps⚡**_

 <div align="center">
   <img src="./public/images/readme-banner.png" alt="Portfolio Gallery Banner" />
   <br><br>
   <p align="left">
     <strong>Discover and showcase 100+ stunning developer portfolios with live previews and source code access.</strong>
     Browse curated portfolios by category, search for inspiration, and save your favorites.
-Built with modern Next.js and Tailwind CSS for seamless performance and beautiful design.<br>
+Built with modern Next.js and Tailwind CSS & more tech tools for seamless performance and beautiful design.<br>
     </br>
     <em>Perfect for developers seeking inspiration, hiring managers evaluating talent, and teams building portfolio collections.
 Made for devs who appreciate great design and want to showcase their work.</em>
     </br>